 Device device = themeDisplay.getDevice();

-For reference, you can view the API in the Device Javadocs.
-Using some of the methods from the javadocs, here is an example that obtains the dimensions of a device:
+You can view the API in the Device Javadocs.
+Using some of the methods from the Javadocs, here’s an example that obtains a device’s dimensions:

 float height = dimensions.getHeight();

 float width = dimensions.getWidth();

 Now your code can get the

 Device object and the dimensions of a device.
 Of course this is just a simple example; you can acquire many other device attributes that help you take care of the pesky problems that arise when sending content to different devices.
 You can refer to the Device Javadocs mentioned above for assistance.
 Let’s look at some device capabilities next.